Alfresco/alfresco-ng2-components/docs/core/user-preferences.service.md

 -   `getDefaultLocale(): string`
     Gets the default locale.

--   `select : Observable`
+-   `select(property: string) : Observable`
     Return the value for the user status property changed
+    -   `property` - The property name to query

 ## Details

 The preferences are bound to a particular `prefix` so the application can switch between different profiles on demand.

-For example upon login you can set the `prefix` as current username:
+For example, upon login you can set the `prefix` to the current username:

 ```ts
 import { UserPreferencesService, AuthenticationService } from '@alfresco/adf-core';